AatifPathan/OS-Lab/README.md

 EXP 10:Program to create orphan process and zombie process.

-EXP 11:Write a program to create threads in Linux
+EXP 11:Program to create threads in Linux